Formula Atlantic Labatts Championship Series Race

 - March 77B (Bertil Roos): To Ecurie Canada for Gilles Villeneuve to drive in the Labatts Formula Atlantic series in 1977, supported by Direct Film.
 The car was white, and ran as #69.
 The two Ecurie Canada cars, both now described as "ex-Villeneuve", went to Bertil Roos and Chris Gleason for 1978.
 Roos and Gleason are understood to have run together, and it is believed that Roos had Villeneuve's usual car.
 After four races, Roos moved to AME Racing to drive a Ralt, and the March was only used once more.
 Advertised by Joe Solvino Racing in December 1978, then sold to Paul Tavilla (Miami, FL), who crashed it Sebring in early 1979.
 Then to R.J.
 Capone (Riviera Beach, FL) and raced by him later in 1979.
 This car was later sold to Hubert Phipps and "destroyed" at Roebling Road in April 1980 in a collision with Sandy Brandt.

 - Chevron B45 [45-78-04] (Eje Elgh): New to Fred Opert Racing for North American Formula Atlantic as a second car.
 Used as a spare by Keke Rosberg and as his race car at Lime Rock.
 Also raced by Eje Elgh and by Arturo Merzario at Trois-Rivières.
 Raced by Rosberg at Macau in November 1978.
+Advertised by Opert from ATS Engineering, where he had moved to become team manager, in March 1979 as a lightweight B45 with 1979 rear suspension and F2 fuel tanks.
 Then sold to Mike Peers and entered in the revived British series for Jim Crawford in 1979, winning five races and finishing second in the championship.
 Fitted with a BDX engine for 1980 and run by Plygrange Racing for Crawford in the F2 class of the Aurora series.
 Stayed with Plygrange for 1981 when raced by Vin Malkie (Northwich, Cheshire) in libre racing.
 Reappeared in 1983 when raced by Duncan Gray in the British Formula Atlantic series.
 It was entered by Peers himself in libre in 1984.
 Then to Steve Raine for Sprints, co-driven by Robin Boucher, and then hired to Bob Fearnley's RK Racing for Tiff Needell to drive in a pair of races in India in early 1985.
 Then reportedly to Stuart Ridge for 1986.
 To John Lloyd then to Simon Hadfield (Shepshed, Leicestershire) but damaged in an accident at Mallory Park.
 Restored with original Excita condoms bodywork and sold in 1998 to Jeff Wright, a Scotsman then living in Canada.
 Still with Wright (Wilmington, NC) in 2014 and raced regularly in vintage racing.
+By 2019, the car had moved to Scotland and was owned by George Coghill (Halkirk, Highland) and was prepared by Steve Worrad for sprints.

 - March 78B (Jeff Wood): Jeff Wood (Studio City, CA) had a pair of March 78Bs in 1978, entered by Great Plains Racing in Formula Atlantic in 1978 and he then raced one of them in New Zealand in December 1978 and January 1979.
 He started the 1979 season with one of the 78Bs at Long Beach, and then had a new 79B at either the second or third race.
 One of the 78Bs was sold to Greg Sun who ran it (as a 78-79B) in SCCA events in 1979.
 It was then acquired by Bob Schader and raced on through 1980 and early 1981, including appearances at the Long Beach and Road America Pro races in 1980 and at Long Beach again in 1981.
 Schader then moved into FSV and the 78B was sold to Dorsey Schroeder (Manchester, MO) and used extensively in SCCA in 1981 and 1982.